A quick word about employee engagement

 It’s often difficult to discern the mood of an organisation.
 Where people are working remotely this gets even harder.
 Nailted’s mood map together with responses to questions provides a measure of the mood of teams and of the whole organisation.
 It also makes it easier to detect people at risk or in danger of burn out.

+The verdict of our Nailted review?
 Pretty much every package in this market supports continuous communication with staff and anonymised feedback.
 For remote workers we think this isn’t just a nice to have, it’s essential.
 You can achieve this by carrying out periodic staff surveys but we think these packages are a lot more effective, agile and cost efficient.
 They let remote employees know that you want their feedback and that you care.
-We feel Nailted stands out from the crowd partly because it’s so well adapted to remote work but also because we like the principles it’s based on.
-However we’d also recommend you look at Happyforce.
-Happyforce isn’t quite so adapted to remote work as Nailted but its mobile app approach has value and the way it reports is superb.
-Of the other three, 15Five isn’t far behind.
-If it can improve its feedback functionality then it’s going to be up with the best for remote work.
+Nailted is an excellent employee engagement package which is well adapted to remote work and we think you should take a look at it.

 Here’s a video that could also help you improve your Spanish (don’t worry it has English sub-titles) describing the experiences of a Spanish IT company s|ngular with Nailted.